Skip to main content

 In 2022, at an extraordinary general meeting, approximately 68% of the co-owners voted in favour of the sale of the lands to a certain developer.
 CGT and the petitioners, representing 56% of the owners, now petitioned under the Partition of Property Act for an order to sell the lands.
 The responding co-owners opposed the sale.

 The 80% vote approval required under the Strata Property Act did not apply; however, the ownership support, whether 69% at the EGM or 56% of owners petitioning for sale, fell significantly short of what the owners would reasonably expect, given the governance structure, to authorize court approval of an en bloc sale.
 This, by itself, was sufficient reason not to approve the sale.
 There were other factors militating against the sale.
-In exchange for their exclusive right of use, occupancy, and sale of their undivided fractional interest, the owners collectively agreed and covenanted with each other, through the Transfer and as a critical aspect of their form of land ownership, they would not apply to sell each other’s interests in the lands and units under the PPA.
+In exchange for their exclusive right of use, occupancy, and sale of their undivided fractional interest, the owners collectively agreed and covenanted with each other, through the Transfer and as a critical aspect of their form of land ownership, they would not apply to sell each other’s interests in the lands and units under the Partition of Property Act.
 The physical conditions of the complex did not warrant a sale.
 The complex was now into its sixth decade and would need substantial funds for its maintenance and repair over the next decade.
 However, the evidence did not establish that the complex was unsafe for habitation, or that the owners were not prepared to consider and approve special levies for ongoing maintenance.
 The respondents living at the complex relied on its unique amenities and location for family, health, or other personal reasons and would face significant hardship if forced to sell.
 The sale to the developer was not provident; it was highly contingent, one of the contingencies being a change in zoning, and the chance the developer would proceed with the purchase was unknowable, and within the developer’s sole discretion.
 Finally, the sale was not pursued in a transparent manner.
 CGT should not have signed the sale agreement without first obtaining authority from the owners or the court.

 Joint Tenancy Severed Pursuant to Common Law in Wake of Acrimonious Separation Preceding Death